j-mnr/gophergo.dev/content/basics/19-error.md

 	return "this is a real error that can be returned if something goes wrong" }

-// ErrorCustom shows that implementing the builtin error interface is very easy
+// Custom shows that implementing the builtin error interface is very easy
 // to do and can be used to return custom errors instead of the most common
-// unexported `errorString` struct in the `errors` package. func ErrorCustom() error {
+// unexported `errorString` struct in the `errors` package. func Custom() error {
 	return realError(true)
 }
 ```